John Canaday: Author

 In addition to writing for the Times, Canaday published a number of influential books, notably Mainstreams of Modern Art: David to Picasso (1959), winner of the Athenaeum Literary Award and a popular art history textbook for many years.
 His experiences as a critic provided the subject matter of two books, Embattled Critic: Views on Modern Art (1962) and Culture Gulch: Notes on Art and Its Public in the 1960s (1969).
 He also wrote Keys to Art, with Katherine H. Canaday (1963), The Lives of the Painters (1969), Baroque Painters (1972), Late Gothic to Renaissance Painters (1972), Neoclassic to Post-Impressionist Painters (1972), My Best Girls: 8 Drawings (1972), The New York Guide to Dining Out in New York (1972), The Artful Avocado (1973), Richard Estes: The Urban Landscape (1979), What is Art?
 An Introduction to Painting, Sculpture, and Architecture (1980), and Ben Shahn, Voices and Visions (1981).

 In the 1940s and 1950s, under the pen name Matthew Head, Canaday wrote seven crime novels: The Smell of Money (1943), The Devil in the Bush (1945), The Accomplice (1949), The Cabinda Affair (1949), The Congo Venus (1950), Another Man's Life (1953), and Murder at the Flea Club (1955), each originally published by Simon & Schuster of New York.
 Drawing in part on his experiences in the Congo, he set three of his mysteries in Africa, and they were heralded by one critic as subtly foreshadowing a time of change on the African continent.

 In 1974, Canaday stepped down from his post as art critic in order to devote more time to writing books, although he continued to write restaurant reviews for the Times until his retirement in 1977.

 Canaday taught several courses as a guest lecturer at the University of Texas in the spring of 1977.
 He continued to lecture and to write for such publications as Smithsonian magazine, The New Republic, and The New York Times Magazine until his death.

 Personal life and death

 Canaday married Katherine S. Hoover on September 19, 1935, and they had two sons.
 He died of pancreatic cancer in New York City on July 19, 1985.

 In popular culture

-In the 2014 film Big Eyes, directed by Tim Burton, Canaday is portrayed by actor Terence Stamp, making derogatory comments on the paintings of Margaret Keane.
+In the 2014 film Big Eyes, directed by Tim Burton, Canaday is portrayed by actor Terence Stamp.
+In the film, Canaday derides Margaret Keane's paintings at a reception and prompts Walter Keane to threaten him with a fork.
+Although the substance of Canaday's remarks is similar to his infamous review in 1964, the confrontation between him and the Keanes is fictitious.